AhmetCihanDuzce/Learning-from-Random-Solutions-PFSP/README.md

 ## Public deposition

 This package is prepared for upload to a DOI-bearing repository such as Zenodo.
 After the repository record is created, the assigned persistent DOI/URL can be inserted into the manuscript Data Availability Statement and the corresponding reviewer response before final publication.

-## Integrity

-Use `SHA256SUMS.txt` to verify the top-level files after transfer.
-Nested computational archives also contain updated integrity manifests.